rclone/rclone/docs/content/docs.md

 These options are useful when developing or debugging rclone.
 There are also some more remote specific options which aren't documented here which are used for testing.
-These start with remote name eg `--drive-test-option`.
+These start with remote name eg `--drive-test-option` - see the docs for the remote in question.

 ### --cpuprofile=FILE ###

+Write CPU profile to file.
+This can be analysed with `go tool pprof`.

+### --dump-bodies ###

+Dump HTTP headers and bodies - may contain sensitive info.
+Can be very verbose.
+Useful for debugging only.

+### --dump-filters ###

+Dump the filters to the output.
+Useful to see exactly what include and exclude options are filtering on.

+### --dump-headers ###

+Dump HTTP headers - may contain sensitive info.
+Can be very verbose.
+Useful for debugging only.

+### --memprofile=FILE ###

-Write cpu profile to file.
+Write memory profile to file.
 This can be analysed with `go tool pprof`.

 ### --no-check-certificate=true/false ###